+Figure 2.
+Text encoding for page 9 detail.

-My final example concerns a longer passage (see Figs. 2 & 3) that was heavily revised in the manuscript.
+My final example concerns a longer passage that was heavily revised in the manuscript.
 The treatment of this passage crystallizes the various patterns of revision seen so far—-diminishing signs of intimacy, passion, and references to Basil's fatalism.
 The passage in the manuscript bears quoting in full.
 Prior to any revisions, it reads: